top of page

 This is indeed true, however the actual reporting required to the IRS can vary from person to person, dependent on certain factors.

-For most US citizens who hold KiwiSaver, it does mean that some US tax reporting is required to the IRS each year.
-This also covers US citizen children with a KiwiSaver account unfortunately.
 One of the main issues with holding KiwiSaver, is that it cannot be closed without certain conditions being met (such as moving away from New Zealand).
 To attempt to change these rules, I did submit a petition to the New Zealand Parliament in 2023, however this has not resulted in any change unfortunately.

 So, why is KiwiSaver reportable to the IRS?